Little Missouri River (Arkansas): Course

 The Little Missouri flows in a generally north-to-south direction through Pike, Clark, and Montgomery on the western side of the Ouachita River.
-The Little Missouri River is south of, and runs parallel to, the Caddo River, before flowing into the Ouachita River above Camden, Arkansas.
+The Little Missouri River is south of, and runs parallel to, the Caddo River, before flowing into the Ouachita River near Tates Bluff, Arkansas.
 The largest tributary of the Little Missouri River is the Antoine River.
 The Little Missouri River is intermittently navigable to small boats below its confluence with the Antoine River, although it is rarely used.

 The Little Missouri River is dammed by Narrows Dam and forms Lake Greeson.
 The upper stretches of the Little Missouri River above Lake Greeson descend 1,035 feet in 29 miles (315 m in 47 km) for an average drop of 35 ft/mi.
 This makes the upper waters of the river excellent for experienced canoers.
 There is a 4.4 mi long segment that has been designated as a wild river.
 This segment contains the Winding Stair Rapid, which is classified as a Class IV rapid on the International Scale of River Difficulty.
 Another attraction on the upper river is Little Missouri Falls, a staircasestep fall that attracts photographers and visitors.
 The upper reaches of the Little Missouri were considered so scenic that the area was once approved by Congress to become Ouachita National Park, until this action was vetoed by President Herbert Hoover.
 The watershed of the Little Missouri River is quite small, which means that its upper reaches ordinarily contain little water during the dry summer months.

 The Little Missouri River is a superior fishing stream for rainbow trout, green sunfish, longear sunfish, smallmouth bass, spotted bass, and other species.
 The area below the dam at Lake Greeson is most popular for trout fishermen.

 Portions of the Little Missouri River flow through the Ouachita National Forest, and the lower segment flows past the Crater of Diamonds State Park.
 The Albert Pike Campground provides camping facilities for visitors to the area.

 The Little Missouri is listed as a "Wild and Scenic River" by the United States Forest Service.
 The upper reaches of the river are designated as an "Arkansas Natural and Scenic River" by the State.